Missouri’s Rhine Village

 In 1837 school teacher George Bayer, who was appointed to serve as the society’s agent, traveled to Missouri and purchased 11,000 acres of the steepest, most rugged terrain to be found anywhere on the Missouri River.
 It was a beautiful, if highly impractical, site for a town.

-Meanwhile, back in Philadelphia city planners were mapping out a grand new city, undeterred by their total ignorance of the actual terrain.
+Meanwhile, back in Philadelphia city planners were mapping out a grand new city, undeterred by total ignorance of the actual terrain.
 On paper, Hermann was flat, with spacious market squares and sweeping boulevards.
 Thinking big, they made their city’s main street 10 feet wider than Philadelphia’s.
 The fact that the town survived at all is a testament to German determination and hard work.

 Making the best of a bad situation, the Germans took their cue from Mother Nature and planted vineyards on the rocky hillsides, where wild grapevines grew with tangled abandon.
 A decade later, steamboats brought St. Louis visitors to Hermann’s first Weinfest, where they enjoyed more than their share of sweet Catawba wine and marvelled at the vineyard-covered hills.